To you, my beautiful reader, my luxe letter February 2017. I hope it was a fabulous few weeks for you?

 I used to find it hard to love myself.
 I used to be very self-critical and nervous of how other people perceived me.
 Whilst I do still fret about what other people think of me, these days I find it much easier to focus on just being myself.
 I find I’m able to see my strengths and know what I love about myself and put aside the things I don’t like quite so much.

 Being a teenager can be hard and growing a little older and wiser can help to lessen self-doubt.
 If I could go back in time, I would definitely tell my younger self to love me for who I am.

 When I was at university and everyone seemed to be starting to settle into relationships, people would say to me that the right person will come along when you least expect it.
 You have to be truly happy with yourself and enjoy life first, and then they will appear in your life.
-I used to get so fed up of hearing this advice being offered over and over again, but I can honestly say now that they were right.
+Hearing this advice being offered over and over again became rather tiresome, but I can honestly say now that they were right.

 After ignoring it for so long, I finally I took the advice on board.
-I decided to become happy with who I was and to enjoy life being by myself and to forget dating, and that’s when my other half, now husband, came along.
+I decided to become happy with who I was and to enjoy life being by myself, completely forgetting about dating.
+That’s when my other half, now husband, came along.

 I hope you had a wonderful Valentine’s Day, no matter who you spent it with.
-I see so many people who struggle with self confidence and with being alone and if this is you, I hope you can learn to love yourself and enjoy your company because the perfect person for you is out there waiting for you to accomplish this so they can appear in your life at exactly the right moment.
+There are so many people who struggle with self confidence and with being alone.
+If this is you, I hope you can learn to love yourself and enjoy your company.
+The perfect person for you is out there waiting for you to accomplish this so they can appear in your life at exactly the right moment.